superDross/dotfiles/notes/tooling/pact.md

 Pact; an agreement between two or more services.
+Pact; a collection of interactions between a consumer & provider

 Contract Testing; a contract file showing the expected request and response between two services (I DONT LIKE THIS DEF)